All Episodes

 I mean, we're talking about supplanting Middle East oil.

-If you want to do that, now there's a world market for oil, so don't get too don't get too hept up on, you know, we can be self-sufficient and uh we're gonna r eliminate foreign dependence.
+If you want to do that now, there's a world market for oil, so don't get too, don't get too hepped up on.

-What I'm concerned about is the lack of the supply on the world market that is driving the market to price oil in the out years higher than it otherwise would, which brings us to speculation.
+What I'm concerned about The lack of the supply on the world market that is driving the market to price oil in the out years higher than it otherwise would, which brings us to speculation.

-You know, I was watching uh some uh cable news network the other day, and they were highlighting the fact that since the Democrats are totally getting smeared on this issue.
+You know, I was watching some cable news network the other day, and they were highlighting the fact that since the Democrats are totally getting smeared on this issue, you got a Gallup poll, you got a Wall Street Journal, NBC poll.

-They want to drill a hundred miles off the coast.
+They want to drill 100 miles off the coast.

 The choice is clear.